Kaoffie/plover_svg_layout_display/README.md

 To open the settings page, focus on the display window and press `Ctrl + S` (or `Cmd + S` on mac).
 System settings are different for each stenographic system and will be recorded independently for each system.

+To use the default purple layout, use `:/svgld/en_layout.svg` as the layout path and `:/svgld/en_convert.py` as the script path.

 ## Customization

 ![svgld_2](https://user-images.githubusercontent.com/30435273/178503535-26bcdb13-d74b-40cf-ab64-e6c0c8e6d4dc.png)